What are ear tubes?

 Myringotomy is the surgical procedure that is performed to insert ear tubes.
 Ear tube placement is usually an outpatient procedure.
 This means that your child will have surgery, and then go home that same day.
 The procedure usually takes about 15 minutes and is done under general anesthesia.

 Myringotomy involves making a small opening in the eardrum to drain fluid and relieve pressure from the middle ear.
 A small tube is then placed in the opening of the eardrum to ventilate the middle ear and to prevent fluid from accumulating.
-The tubes usually fall out on their own after 9 to 12 months.
+The tubes usually fall out on their own after nine to 12 months.

 Fortunately, ear tubes require relatively little follow-up.
 After the surgery, children return to their surgeon's office a month after the procedure, then every six months after that until the ear tubes fall out.
 By that point, many children outgrow their ear problems and don't require additional sets of tubes.